 Ginkgo fruit does contain toxins: In the raw pulp there is urushiol (think poison ivy) which can cause contact dermatitis.
 Wearing gloves is important when handling any broken fruit or when removing the kernel.
 (Interestingly, the raccoons and possums who relish city ginkgo—eating the smelly pulp only—don’t know about the glove-rule and seem to be just fine.)

 The kernel of ginkgo contains cyanogenic glycosides, which are heat-sensitive, and are destroyed by cooking.
-There is also so-called ginkgotoxin, a neurotoxin that is not heat-sensitive; it inhibits the absorbtion of Vitamin B6, which is essential for nervous system development.
+There is also so-called ginkgotoxin, a neurotoxin that is not heat-sensitive; it inhibits the absorption of Vitamin B6, which is essential for nervous system development.
 In a case of overdose the kernels can cause illness and even seizures.
 According to the authors of a 2020 paper documenting a single case of presumed ginkgo poisoning case in Japan, “seven to 150 pieces for children and 40 to 300 pieces for adults are the ranges for overdose.”
 That’s very broad!
-(The person in question ate around 80, if you’re curious, and was also described as actively alcoholic.)
+(The person in question ate around 80, if you’re curious, and was also described as “actively alcoholic.”)
 A Japanese friend who has eaten ginkgo all her life—she is in her 70s—cuts herself off at 12.
-And I have eaten 20 with no ill effect, but my usual dose is about six, as a snack on a skewer.
-It takes enormous self-restraint.

 Above: Removing the kernels from ginkgo fruit.
 Best done outdoors!